Nikolaj A. Harmon, Associate Professor of Economics, University of Copenhagen

 Scandinavian Journal of Economics, Oct.
 2018

-Link to: Published Paper, Working Paper, Appendix
+Link to: Published Version, Working Paper, Appendix

 Abstract: